jpitts/ryestew/views/content/donate.md

 ![Keep an eye on the foundation tip jar](/images/tutorial/foundation-tip-box.png)

-The list of members and proposals can be accessed by typing a number on the input below their section titles.
-For example, type "1" on the input under the **Members** and you'll see that the first member is *Vitalik Buterin* and it's capabilities on this DAO.
-Some members have voting rights while others are added with only administrative privileges like adding new proposals.
-You won't find many proposals at first.

-*This contract **does not represent all the Ethereum Foundation holdings**, it's a newly created contract to experiment with charity [DAOs](./dao)*.

-If you feel like contributing, click on the **Deposit Ether** button on the top and donate any amount you want.
+**On this page**, if you feel like contributing more **ethers**, click on the Deposit Ether button on the top and donate any amount you want.
 If you send over the limit of a unicorn price (currently at 2.014 ether), then you'll get one or more unicorns!

 ![First ever Unicorn Token Transaction](/images/tutorial/unicorn-is-born.png)